Patrick Drahi: Forbes ranking

 In June 2015, Forbes estimated Drahi's net worth at US$26.5 billion and ranked him as the 56th richest person in the world and the third richest in France.
 He was ranked as the richest person in Israel until 2016, when he came in second.
-As of 7 September 2025, Forbes lists his net worth at US$8.2 billion, ranking him No.415 in the world.
+As of 2026, Bloomberg Billionaires Index and Forbes estimates his net worth at approximately US$8.6 billion, ranking him among wealthiest in the world.

 On 15 March 2024, Drahi announced the sale of Altice Média to Rodolphe Saadé for just over €1.5 billion, in order to pay off some of the parent company's debt, estimated at €24 billion at the end of September 2023.

 Personal life

 Drahi married Lina Nazirah (née Zenie), a Greek Orthodox Syrian naturalized in Switzerland, in 1990.
-They moved to Switzerland in 1999 and live in Geneva.
+They moved to Switzerland in 1999 and lived in Geneva.
 They have four children: Graziella, who was Vice President–Growth at Altice USA, Angélina, who chairs the family's charity foundation, and twin sons David, who joined the board of directors of Altice USA in 2019, and Nathan, who formerly worked in London in private equity and was appointed Managing Director of Sotheby's Asia in 2021.

 In 2014, Drahi and his wife Lina created their family foundation, the Patrick and Lina Drahi Foundation, to support innovative programmes in the areas of science and education, entrepreneurship and innovation, the arts, and Israel and the Jewish people, through organizational grants.
 Incorporated in 2016 and headquartered in Zermatt, Switzerland, the foundation supports programmes in Switzerland, France and Portugal.

 In 2014, Drahi's lawyer informed the magazine Challenges, who intended to include him in a list of France's top 500 fortunes, that he had given up his French citizenship and taken Israeli citizenship.
 But he reportedly acquired Portuguese citizenship in 2015, and has since been described as a citizen of all three countries.

+In 2024 he moved to Tel Aviv, Israel.